 Would It Make A Difference?

-What are you thoughts on teaching a course on personal fianance in the schools?
+What are your thoughts on teaching a course on personal finance in the schools?
 Would it help?
 Could we truly make a difference by educating people to make good financial choices?
 Or do people just not care to know about these topics?
 Tell us your thoughts in the comments!

 UPDATE: I’ve been told that Oklahoma already DOES have a required personal finance curriculum.
 Check it out here.
 Who’s next?

 UPDATE 2: I’ve been told now that Texas already does this as well!
-Read about it here.
 See, I had a good idea!